spresnac/logcrawler-client/README.md

 ```
 LOG_CRAWLER_THRESHOLD=<INT>
 ```
-When not present or set to 0 (default), logcrawler only sends reports when your php exists.
+When not present or set to 0 (default), logcrawler only sends reports when your php exits.
 All other integer values are your threshold for sending the logs!
-Notice: A number too small can slow down your app - try to start with 8
+Notice: A number too small can slow down your app - try to start with 4